Inheritance in Java: Single, Multiple, Multilevel & Hybrid

 eating…

-Multiple Inheritance (Through Interfaces)
+4. Multiple Inheritance (Through Interfaces) in Java

-A class can inherit behaviors and method signatures from various interfaces using multiple inheritance through interfaces, which encourages code reuse and flexibility.
+A class can inherit behaviors and method signatures from various interfaces using multiple inheritances through interfaces, which encourages code reuse and flexibility.
 Interfaces ensure that classes follow predetermined behaviors by defining method contracts without implementing them.

 Example